stringcode86/CocoaPodsIssueSample/README.md

   Reason: image not found
 ```

-Have been bangin my head against it hours now
+Have been banging my head against it hours now.
+What am I doing wrong ?